Guide - Rope Bondage

 Nylon Rope

-• One of the strongest ropes material (generally).
+• One of the strongest ropes materials (generally).

-• Rope does not holding in sweat or fluids that well.
+• Nylon does better at not holding fluids as much.
 Great idea for vaginal/cock/ball torture or otherwise sweaty/wet moments.
-Its also far easier to clean.
+It’s also far easier to clean.

 • Only certain styles, like braided nylon are far better.